MohammadSaeedi-wrm/mohammadsaeedi-wrm.github.io/index.md

 menuorder: 1
 ---

  I have received bachelor's and master's degrees in Civil Engineering and Water Resources Engineering and Management, respectively.
-During the my master's degree, I have been focussing on remote sensing, hydrological modeling and algorithm development.
-  The main objective of my research is to provide accurate hydrological variables, use of applied research to improve the quality of data satellite-based to predict natural disasters and solve the major challenges related to Earth science that we will face in the coming decades.
+During the my master's degree, I have been focussing on remote sensing, hydrological modeling and algorithm development.<br/>The main objective of my research is to provide accurate hydrological variables, use of applied research to improve the quality of data satellite-based to predict natural disasters and solve the major challenges related to Earth science that we will face in the coming decades.
 Therefore, in this way, a better understanding of the impact of environmental factors and water and meteorological factors can be achieved for management in facing the challenges ahead.

 ## Research interests: